Bel Marin Keys, Novato (94949): Complete Waterfront Community Guide

 1. Base property taxes (standard CA framework)

-2. BMKCSD / district charges and fees (varies; confirm current schedule and what’s included)
+2. BMKCSD / district charges and fees (varies; confirm current schedule and what's included — including the Measure G parcel tax detailed in the FAQ below)

 3. Flood-related insurance & compliance (often the swing factor)